-Committee on Evidence Based Quality and Value - April 18, 2015
+Committee on Evidence Based Quality and Value

-The committee on Evidence Based Quality and Value (EBQV) consists of twenty AAOS members who implement evidence-based quality initiatives such as clinical practice guidelines (CPGs) and appropriate use criteria (AUCs).
+The committee on Evidence Based Quality and Value (EBQV) consists of twenty-three AAOS members who implement evidence-based quality initiatives such as clinical practice guidelines (CPGs), systematic literature reviews (SRs) and appropriate use criteria (AUCs).
 They also oversee the dissemination of related educational materials and promote the utilization of orthopaedic value products by the Academy's leadership and its members.

-Council on Research and Quality - May 8, 2015
+Council on Research and Quality

 The Council on Research and Quality promotes ethically and scientifically sound clinical and translational research to sustain patient care in musculoskeletal disorders.
-The Council also serves as the primary resource for educating its members, the public, and public policy makers regarding evidenced-based medical practice, orthopaedic devices and biologics, regulatory pathways and standards development, patient safety, occupational health, technology assessment, and other related important errors.

-The Council is comprised of the chairs of the committees on Biological Implants, Biomedical Engineering, Occupational Health and Workers' Compensation, Patient Safety, Research Development, U.S. Bone and Joint Decade, and chair and Appropriate Use Criteria and Clinical Practice Guideline section leaders of the Evidence Based Quality and Value committee.
-Also on the Council are the second vice-president, three members at large, and representatives of the Diversity Advisory Board, Women's Health Issues Advisory Board, Board of Specialty Societies (BOS), Board of Councilors (BOC), Communications Cabinet, Orthopaedic Research Society (ORS), Orthopedic Research and Education Foundation (OREF).
+The Council also serves as the primary resource for educating its members, the public, and public policy makers regarding evidenced-based medical practice, orthopaedic devices and biologics, regulatory pathways and standards development, patient safety, and other related important research and quality areas.
+The Council is comprised of the chairs of the committees on Devices, Biologics, and Technology, Patient Safety, Research Development, U.S. and chair and section leaders of the Evidence Based Quality and Value committee.
+Also, on the Council are the second vice-president, three members at large, and representatives of the Diversity Advisory Board, Women's Health Issues Advisory Board, Board of Specialty Societies (BOS), Board of Councilors (BOC), Communications Cabinet, Orthopaedic Research Society (ORS), Orthopedic Research and Education Foundation (OREF).

-Board of Directors - June 5, 2015
+Board of Directors

-The 17 member Board of Directors manage the affairs of the AAOS, set policy, and oversee the Strategic Plan.
+The 17-member Board of Directors manage the affairs of the AAOS, set policy, and oversee the Strategic Plan